EuniceOlorunshola/Class-Project/README.md

 6. upload the file sepearately in R studio
 7. Make sure to install the packages that I used in my codes
 8. Once they are installed if not installed already you can run my entire code.
+# Thank you for viewing my class project